 That's a long list of impressive claims so maybe it's time we looked at DeFehr's 510-Pyro more closely and gave it a run for it's money against the big boys of modern staining developers PMK and Pyrocat.

 Ascorbic Acid 5g

 Use 1+100 through 1+500 with water.

-The developing agents used in 510 are Ascorbic acid, Pyrogallol and Phenidone.
+The developing agents used in 510-Pyro are Ascorbic acid, Pyrogallol and Phenidone.
 An unusual combination.
 I don't know of any other developer that has three developing agents.
-Of course, utilizing TEA as a solvent removes the need for an anti-oxidant/preservative, so theirs no sulfite required.
-The TEA also provides the alkalinity to activate the developing agents so no accelerator required.
+Of course, utilising TEA as a solvent removes the need for an anti-oxidant/preservative, so theirs no sulphite required.
+The TEA also provides the alkalinity to activate the developing agents so no accelerator is required.